oreplay/oreplay-backend/README.md

 ```
 # Devops

 We will use sonarqube community edition (free).
-For that is needed to be installed as a docker contrainer, with the following command:
+For that is needed to be installed as a docker container, with the following command:

 ```
 docker run -d --name sonarqube -e SONAR_ES_BOOTSTRAP_CHECKS_DISABLE=true -p 9000:9000 sonarqube:latest